Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications: Ethical Considerations

 Many studies primarily focus on the risk that LLM Systems can be used to generate mis-, dis-, and malinformation, rather than on their potential to counter it. \citet{carrasco-farreLargeLanguageModels2024} and \citet{goldsteinHowPersuasiveAIgenerated2024} highlight the broader implications of LLM-generated misinformation on society and the integrity of democratic processes, pointing out ``the dual potential of LLMs to both enhance and undermine information integrity'' \cite{carrasco-farreLargeLanguageModels2024}. \citet{breumPersuasivePowerLarge2024} also investigate the persuasive dynamics \emph{between} LLM Systems, concluding that they ``have the potential of playing an important role in collective processes of opinion formation in online social media''.
 And \citet{spitaleAIModelGPT32023} find that GPT-3 is not only better than humans at producing accurate information that is easy to understand, but also at creating compelling disinformation.

-Besides the risk of monopolization of truth, \citet{hendrycksOverviewCatastrophicAI2023a} also warn against the risks of AI systems that ``pollute the information ecosystem with motivated lies'' due to their ability to generate highly personalized disinformation at an unprecedented scale.
+Besides the risk of monopolization of truth, \citet{hendrycksOverviewCatastrophicAI2023a} also warn against the risks of LLM Systems that ``pollute the information ecosystem with motivated lies'' due to their ability to generate highly personalized disinformation at an unprecedented scale.
 They point out that this problem is exacerbated by the emotional connections and trust relationships people forge with companion chatbots.
-To make matters worse, such chatbots have access to very private information, which they can exploit for enhanced persuasion, controlled by large technology corporations and other powerful actors.
+To make matters worse, such chatbots have access to very private information, which they can exploit for enhanced persuasion, controlled by large technology corporations and other powerful actors, including their regulators.

-The political sphere is particularly vulnerable to the effects of AI-generated misinformation. \citet{baiArtificialIntelligenceCan2023} discuss the risks for democratic discourse, raising concerns about the integrity of political processes in an era of advanced AI-driven communication. \citet{bohmPeopleDevalueGenerative2023} and \citet{palmerLargeLanguageModels2023} explore how AI-generated content can shape public opinion and potentially manipulate societal narratives. \citet{hackenburgEvaluatingPersuasiveInfluence2024} examine the implications of microtargeting political messages using LLM Systems, which can subtly manipulate individuals based on their psychological profiles.
+The political sphere is particularly vulnerable to the effects of AI-generated misinformation. \citet{baiArtificialIntelligenceCan2023} discuss the risks for democratic discourse, raising concerns about the integrity of political processes in an era of advanced AI-driven communication. \citet{bohmPeopleDevalueGenerative2023} and \citet{palmerLargeLanguageModels2023} explore how AI-generated content can shape public opinion and influence preferred solutions to societal challenges. \citet{hackenburgEvaluatingPersuasiveInfluence2024} examine the implications of microtargeting political messages using LLM Systems, which can subtly manipulate individuals based on their psychological profiles.

 Finally, \citet{carrollCharacterizingManipulationAI2023a} focus specifically on \emph{manipulation}, which can be defined as covert persuasion, or as persuasion involving coercion or deception.
-They also highlight the risk of AI systems manipulating without the intent of the system designers.
+They also highlight the risk of LLM Systems manipulating without the intent of the system designers.